sbtah/from-Shoper/README.md

-# Simple app that loads all products from SHOPER Api and then creates products on SHOPIFY platform.
+# Simple Django app that loads all products from SHOPER Api and then creates products on SHOPIFY platform.

 Currently my company is starting a branch in USA.
 On European market we are running a store via Shoper platform, but for US market we decided to go with Shopify.